-The researcher has done thematic analysis to analyze the data in software this study.
-NVivo (version 10) а data as management tool, was chosen to conduct data analysis because it helps to graphically represent the relationships between codes (Weitzman, 2000).
+The researcher has done thematic analysis to analyze the data in this study.
+NVivo software 10) (version as data management tool, was chosen to conduct data analysis because it helps to graphically represent the relationships between codes (Weitzman, 2000).

 3.1 Respondents' Profile